Oklahoma AG's letter: Walters cannot be superintendent, education secretary at same time

 The Cabinet position used to be more of a ceremonial role, said Drummond spokesman Phil Bacharach.
 But the number of duties and statutory responsibilities for the education secretary have grown over the years, he said.

 Stitt first named Walters as his secretary of education in 2020.
-But shortly after Walters was sworn in for a four-year term as state superintendent, Stitt reappointed him to his Cabinet.
+But shortly after Walters was sworn in for his elected four-year term as state superintendent this year, Stitt reappointed him to his Cabinet.

 For his Cabinet duties, Walters was earning $40,000 a year on top of his $124,373 annual salary as state superintendent.